 Even the nicest cruise ship doesn’t have the space to give its occupants an overly large bathroom area.
 It pays to maximize space at all times.
 To that end, add a bathroom door organizer to your “what to pack” list.
 You can take advantage of all that vertical space, stay organized, and still have enough room in your bathroom to do everything you need to do.

 Ear plugs are an indispensable part of any packing list.
 Want to know what to pack?
 It’s always ear plugs.
 For any trip.
 A cruise ship is all about maximizing passenger count to maximize profits.
 Which means lots of people close together.
 This is really only a problem when it comes to bed time.
 We have never had trouble with noise on a cruise, but if you are a light sleeper then you might consider bringing them for safety sake.
 You might need these to drown out the sounds of all the other passengers around you.

 What to Pack for a Cruise?
 All the Stuff Above

 Packing for a trip seems like a no-brainer, and generally speaking, it is, but cruises are altogether unique.
 Since I know that first time cruisers rarely understand all the ins and outs of cruising, I decided this “what to pack” post would be of help to them, especially.
 So what do you think?
 Did I miss any lesser known cruise items?
 What special items do you make a point of packing for a cruise?

-This post is part of my Cruise Month Series.
+This what to pack for a cruise post is part of my Cruise Series.
 To read the other posts start here: